tompave/rails_server_benchmark/README.md

   Read a `txt` file from the file system, then respond with 200 and the time taken.
 * `#fibonacci` (`GET /fibonacci/:number`)
   Calculate a fibonacci number, then respond with 200 and the time taken.
+* `#template` (`GET /template`)
+  Responds with 200 and renders a view template with a ERB loop, conditionals and interpolation.

+The application does not interact with a DB and the rendered HTMl does not link to any asset.

 These endpoints are benchmarked with different configurations of Unicorn and Puma.